huntergps/handbook-docs/Uno/01 - Introduction.md

 # $(Uno:Introduction)

 For advanced use cases, Fuse lets you write code in Uno.
-Uno is a fast, native dialect of C#, where you have direct access to Anroid and iOS APIs.
+Uno is a fast, native dialect of C#, where you have direct access to Android and iOS APIs.
 The Fuse UX classes are written entirely in Uno.

 To learn more about Uno, consult these resources: